arc-dumaguete/arc-dumaguete.github.io/README.md

 Then you can author in the jekyll branch, compile, and push the resulting site to the master branch.
 The easiest way to get this to work is to `git clone git@github.com:arc-dumaguete/arc-dumaguete.github.io.git` clone the repository, then `git checkout jekyll`.
 Then again, but now in side the existing clone of the jekyll branch, `git clone git@github.com:arc-dumaguete/arc-dumaguete.github.io.git ./_site`.
 This will clone the master branch in the `_site` directory.
 This directory is where jekyll will put the compiled HTML version, and that folder is ignored in `.gitignore` so won't be included in the jekyll branch.

 ## Installing dependencies
+You only need to do this if you want to locally serve the site for testing, or if you want to manually build the site.
+If you just want to add/edit a post, just make/edit the file in the jekyll branch and commit and push.
+Travis-CI takes care of the rest.

 Make sure you have ruby, ruby-dev (or ruby-devel in redhat/centos/fedora) and rubygem-bundler installed.
 Install npm/nodejs and gulp, probably easiest through the package manager or your OS.
 Run